JPvRiel/docker-rsyslog/README.md

   - `TmplRFC5424` (same as `rsyslog_SyslogProtocol23Format`).
   - `TmplRFC5424Meta` which appends a extra structured data element fields with more info about how the message was received in a `syslog-relay` structured element.
 - JSON output templates:
-  - `TmplrsyslogJSON` is the full native rsyslog message object (might duplicate fields, but also useful to debug with).
+  - `TmplRSyslogJSON` is the full native rsyslog message object (might duplicate fields, but also useful to debug with).
   - `TmplJSON` is a JSON output option for a subset of common syslog fields and the parsed msg portion (the message after the syslog header pieces)
   - `TmplJSONRawMsg` includes the full raw message including original syslog headers - potentially useful as provenance / evidence on exactly how the message was transferred from a source
   - Optionally convert structured data in RFC5424 into a nested JSON object (or null if not present) with `rsyslog_mmpstrucdata=on`.